-Gorillas are very large barrel-chested apes with relatively even hair, a bare black face and chest and small ears.
-They have bar shaped brows which are joined and the nostril margins are raised.
+Gorillas are very large barrel-chested apes with relatively even hair, a bare black face, chest, and small ears.
+They have bar-shaped brows that are joined and the nostril margins are raised.
 Female gorillas are far much smaller compared to males.
 The belly of a wild gorilla is much more massive than in captive specimens.
 The long blue-black coat of the mountain gorilla differs from the shorter and sparser brownish coat of the lowland forms.
 The saddle of the mature males becomes grey or white with age hence the name ‘silver’ for old males.

 STATUS OF MOUNTAIN GORILLA FAMILIES IN BWINDI IMPENETRABLE FOREST AND MGAHINGA NATIONAL PARKS

-The Ugandan Wildlife Authority regularly monitor and update their information on the 14 Gorilla Families; as of March 2016, the following details have been summarized by Gorilla Family name:
+The Uganda Wildlife Authority regularly monitors and updates its information on the 14 Gorilla Families; as of March 2016, the following details have been summarized by Gorilla Family name:

 The Rushegura Gorilla family has 13 members; the current leader is a Silverback by the name of Kabukojo, whose younger brother, Kalembezi helps him co-lead the family.
 The most recent birth in this family occurred on July 28th, 2015.